PhotonAISG/hunyuan-image3-finetune/README.md

 <img src="assets/hunyuan_overview.png" alt="Overview of the HunyuanImage-3.0 architecture and training pipeline" title="Overview of the HunyuanImage-3.0 architecture and training pipeline">

 <p align="center">
-<em>Overview of the HunyuanImage-3.0 architecture and training pipeline (image source: Hunyuan Image 3 Technical Report)</em>
+<em>Overview of the HunyuanImage-3.0 architecture (image source: Hunyuan Image 3 Technical Report)</em>
 </p>

 Unified vision-language models capable of both understanding and generation are emerging as the dominant paradigm in multimodal AI. **HunyuanImage-3.0** is currently the largest open-source unified model (an 80B MoE model), demonstrating exceptional performance across both tasks.
 While the [official repository](https://github.com/Tencent-Hunyuan/HunyuanImage-3.0.git) focuses on inference, this project empowers the community to train and fine-tune this state-of-the-art model.
 By providing a comprehensive pipeline built on Hugging Face Trainer, DeepSpeed, and PEFT, we enable efficient experimentation and customization on your own datasets.